Version 3.0 Date: May 2018

 Your communications with our Customer Services (by post, mail, telephone or live chat) may be monitored and recorded for training, quality control and compliance purposes.

-1.7 Access to your information and your data protection rights
+1.7 Access to your personal data and your data protection rights

-Morpho shall use reasonable endeavours to provide you access to your personal data within 40 calendar days of receiving any request from you.
+Access right: within the limit of applicable law, you have the right to access the personal data Morpho holds about you.
+Morpho shall use reasonable endeavours to provide you access to your personal data without undue delay and where possible within 30 calendar days of receiving any request from you

 You acknowledge that in the event that our website or applications link to third party sites or apps, those third party sites and apps may have their own policies in relation to data protection and privacy.
-We advise that you read any such policies, and you acknowledge that Morpho shall have no responsibility or liability for the use of your personal data by any such third parties.
+We advise that you read any such policies, and you acknowledge that besides the GDPR scope of application, Morpho shall have no responsibility or liability for the use of your personal data by any such third parties.

 1.9 Contact Us